STERNE'S SPRING.

 Later, in 1946, a report was prepared, and this was the first major attempt to look ahead in the planning of water supplies of this district.

-The report was in favour of the construction of a large new reservoir, which is described as the Scaling Dam scheme.
 Unfortunately, it has been the history of this business, and this is what troubles my constituents and the local authorities which represent them, that practical events still proceed at a tortoise-like pace.

 Of course, there was the usual inquiry, there were the usual objectors.